Today in Tribe History: July 8, 1997

 Sandy Alomar plays hometown and All-Star Game hero, as his two-run home run off of Shawn Estes in the bottom of the seventh inning scores the deciding runs and earns him MVP honors in a 3-1 victory for the American League at Jacobs Field.

 Alomar had been on a tear at the plate, taking an active 30-game hitting streak into the Midsummer Classic, hosted in Cleveland for the first time since 1981.
-Selected as a reserve catcher behind Ivan Rodriguez, Alomar got called upon for pinch-hitting duty in the seventh against San Francisco’s Estes.
+Selected as a reserve catcher behind Ivan Rodriguez, Alomar stepped to the plate in his first at bat of the game in the seventh against San Francisco’s Estes.
 With Bernie Williams on second base after a one-out walk and a wild pitch, Alomar sent the 2-2 pitch from the Giants left-hander into the bleacher seats over the wall in left to break a 1-1 tie.
 That score would remain and Alomar would be tabbed as the game’s Most Valuable Player.

 “This is a great day for all of our family,” shared his brother, Roberto Alomar, who started at second base for the squad while representing the Baltimore Orioles, in the next day’s The Plain Dealer.
 “I am very happy for Sandy.
 I kind of had the feeling he’d be the hero.
 He has come a long way from the injuries he’s had in the past.